-Health Services provides a wide range of professional services to UHCL students.
-It is dedicated to promoting good health and to providing emergency services and short-term medical treatment to any student who becomes ill or injured.
+Health Services provides a wide range of professional services to the UHCL student population.
+It is dedicated to promoting good health, providing emergency services and short-term medical treatment to any student who becomes ill or injured.

-Health Services has a women's health care clinic and a medical clinic.
-Medical evaluations with physicians are available by appointment only.
-Complete laboratory services and a limited pharmacy are available.
+Health Services includes both women's health care and general medical clinics, complete laboratory services and a limited pharmacy.
 Students may receive flu shots, immunizations, TB screening and routine injections.
 Nurses are readily available to answer health questions on a walk-in basis.

-Prevention programs include screenings and health education on various medical issues.
-Chiropractic clinic is available by appointment.
+Health Services also provides prevention programs including screenings and health education.
+A chiropractic clinic as well as physician evaluations are also available by appointment only.

-Undergraduate students who are enrolled in six or more credit hours or graduate students in three or more credit hours are eligible to enroll for coverage within the posted open enrollment time period.
-Literature detailing the approved health insurance plan is available at the Health Center office.
-International students are required to have health insurance and are charged automatically at the beginning of each semester.
-International students may have this insurance waived only with documented proof of an appropriate alternative health insurance.
-International Admission and Programs office handles all waiver approvals.
+Enrolled undergraduate students with six or more credit hours, or graduate students enrolled in three or more credit hours, are eligible for student health insurance coverage within the posted open enrollment period.
+Literature detailing the approved student health insurance plan is available at the Health Services clinic.
+International students are required to have health insurance, and are charged automatically at the beginning of each semester.
+International students may have this insurance requirement waived if documented proof of an appropriate, alternative health insurance plan is provided.
+The Office of International Admission and Programs administers all waiver approvals.